marqably/flites/docs/image_editor.md

 ## Overview

 The image editor is a core component of Flites that provides a canvas-based interface for manipulating images.
-It supports multiple tools and modes for image manipulation, including canvas mode, move/resize mode, and rotation mode.
+It acts as a foundation layer, handling common canvas operations like panning, zooming, background rendering, reference images, and bounding boxes.
+Specific image manipulation tools (like Move/Resize, Rotate) are built as separate widgets that utilize the `ImageEditor`.

 ## Component Structure

-### Main Components
+### Core Components

-- `ImageEditor`: The main container component
+- `ImageEditor`: The main container component.
+Provides the shared canvas features (pan/zoom, background, reference images, bounding box, gesture handling) and renders a tool-specific `child` widget.
-- `FlitesImageRenderer`: A reusable component for rendering both SVG and bitmap images
+- `FlitesImageRenderer`: A reusable component for rendering both SVG and bitmap images, often used within the tool-specific child widgets.
+- `_CanvasBoundingBox`: (Part of `ImageEditor`) Displays the bounding box for the selected image(s).
+- `_CanvasReferenceImage`: (Part of `ImageEditor`) Renders reference images on the canvas.
-- `CanvasPositioned`: A utility component for positioning elements on the canvas
+- `_CanvasPositioned`: (Part of `ImageEditor`) A utility component for positioning elements correctly on the scaled and panned canvas.

-### Tool-specific Components

-The editor is organized into tool-specific canvas components:

-- `_CanvasModeToolCanvas`: Handles basic image display
+- `_CanvasGestureHandler`: (Part of `ImageEditor`) Handles pan and zoom gestures for the canvas itself.

+### Tool Widgets (Examples)

+Separate widgets implement the logic and UI for specific tools.
+These widgets typically use `ImageEditor` as a wrapper and provide their interactive elements as the `child`.

-- `_MoveResizeToolCanvas`: Handles image moving and resizing
+- `MoveResizeTool`: Uses `ImageEditor` and provides a `TransformableBox` as the child to handle image moving and resizing via handles.
-- `_RotateToolCanvas`: Manages image rotation
+- `RotateTool`: Uses `ImageEditor` and provides a `RotationWrapper` as the child to manage image rotation via a visual control.
+- *(Other tools like HitboxTool follow a similar pattern)*

 ## Features

-### Canvas Control
+### Canvas Control (Provided by `ImageEditor`)

-- Pan/zoom functionality with mouse controls
+- Pan/zoom functionality with mouse controls (via `_CanvasGestureHandler`).
-- Canvas scaling with modifier key + scroll
+- Canvas scaling with modifier key + scroll.
-- Grabbing mode for canvas navigation
+- Grabbing mode for canvas navigation.

-### Image Manipulation

-- Move and resize with corner handles
-- Rotation with visual rotation control
+- Background rendering.
-- Reference image support with opacity overlay
+- Reference image support with opacity overlay (via `_CanvasReferenceImage`).
-- Bounding box visualization for sprite sheets
+- Bounding box visualization for sprite sheets (via `_CanvasBoundingBox`).
+- Zoom controls UI.

+### Image Manipulation (Provided by Tool Widgets)

+- **Move and Resize:** Handled by `MoveResizeTool` using `TransformableBox` (corner handles).
+- **Rotation:** Handled by `RotateTool` using `RotationWrapper` (visual rotation control).
+- *(Other manipulations handled by their respective tool widgets)*

 ### Image Support